mattcen/2024-11-three-django-apps-in-a-trenchcoat/slides.md

 Matt <!-- .element: style="color: blue" -->

+[BRN]
+Registration Process Highlight
+- validate member with membership database;
-i. using membership validation to prefill and prompt updating of personal contact information
+- prefill and prompt replacement of personal contact information for the event
+- provide any notes that may be beneficial to event organisers (but not health info)
+- provide a cursory summary of catering/dietary needs
+- receive invoice for payment.

 ----
 <!-- .slide: data-timing="1" -->